About the Journal

-JURA is a bi-annual publication with one full edition of original articles, case studies and methods released in September and one special edition for accepted conference/symposium extended abstracts released in January.
-Undergraduate students are free to submit manuscripts at any time however the deadline to be published is June 1st for the upcoming full edition and October 1st for special edition.
-JURA will still accept manuscripts after these deadlines however the accepted manuscripts will be held for the following edition.
+JURA is a bi-annual publication with one full edition of released in September and another edition released in January.
+Original articles, case studies, and methods papers as well as conference/symposium extended abstracts are accepted to both editions.
+Undergraduate students are free to submit manuscripts at any time; however, the deadline to be published is June 1st / October 1st for the fall and winter issues, respectively.
+JURA will still accept manuscripts after these deadlines and the accepted manuscripts will be held for the following edition.

 The Peer Review Process

 Submitted articles and abstracts are first examined by the editorial board and a decision is made on whether to refer the manuscript for external peer review.
 Manuscripts will initially be assessed based on alignment to JURA’s scope and manuscript guidelines.
 Authors will be provided with a letter of rejection describing the reason for rejection and will have an opportunity to adjust their manuscript for resubmission.